 If you are aware of an issue, do not let it escape your attention.
 Bring it to the awareness of your supervisor.
 Fill in an incident report, near miss form, or inform a superior.
 Whatever system has been set in place in your place of work for bringing problems to attention, use it.

 If you do not inform your superiors as soon as possible, your colleagues could be at risk.

-If something is not functioning as it is supposed to, or appears odd, ensure to alert management.
-Do not try to use, or change, something, if you think that something could be wrong.
+If something is not functioning as it’s supposed to, or appears odd, alert management.
+Do not try to use or change something if you think that something could be wrong.

 You should never take away machine guards, remove scaffold ties or guard rails, or try to repair problematic machinery.
-Indeed, this is something you would only be permitted to do with the required qualifications and permissions.
+This is something you would only be permitted to do with the required qualifications and permissions.

 On a building site, there is a diverse variety of equipment with multiple purposes.
 Using the right tool for the work being performed will ensure it is performed efficiently and safely.
 Prior to use, make sure you closely inspect the equipment to make sure it is fit for use.

 If you are unsure about something, stop what you are doing and speak to a supervisor.
 You should not worry about looking uninformed and there are no silly questions.

 Get in touch with our helpful team today if you need any further construction health and safety advice.